SitecorePowerShell/Console/Documentation/Markdown/Get-ScriptSession.md

-# Get-ScriptSession
+﻿# Get-ScriptSession

-Returns the list of PowerShell Extension Sessions running in background.
+Returns the list of PowerShell Extension Sessions running in the background.

 ## Syntax